 Rise of the Department Store.
 The seeds of American rug retailing seem to have been planted in early 19th century Boston as an offshoot of the so-called dry good business.
-Dry goods are products such as textiles and related products and distinguished from groceries and hardware, etc. America's industrialization began with textiles in New England and Boston was the main port for export as well as the import of dry goods form Europe.
-The sales outlets for Boston's products were entrepreneurial store owners around the country who grew to become some of the nation's major 20th century department stores.
+Dry goods are products such as textiles and related products and distinguished from groceries and hardware, etc. America's industrialization began with textiles in New England and Boston was the main port for export as well as the import of Europe's dry goods.
+The sales outlets for Boston's products were entrepreneurial store owners around the country who grew to become some of the nation's major 20^{th} century department stores.
 The earliest were Arnold Constable & Co.
 (1825-1975), Jordan Marsh (1841-1996), Marshall Field (1852-2006), R.H.
 Macy (1858-), Strawbridge & Clothier (1868-2006), Woodward & Lothrop (1887-1995) and Famous Barr, (1911-2006).
 There were other famous names such as Bloomingdales (1861-) and John Wanamaker (1896-1997) which grew into important department stores after having begun as clothing retailers.
-As they grew, department stores added categories and, by early in the 20th century, each was the preferred rug seller in their city.
+As they grew, department stores added categories and, by early in the 20^{th} century, each was the preferred rug seller in their city.

 As America prospered there was an increasing desire for finer furnishings and the department stores supplied them.
-To source products each store sent its buyers not only to Boston and New York, but also to Europe where they traveled the continent for months at a time, (I know, because in the 1920's my grandfather was a dry goods buyer for Strawbridge & Clothier.
+To source products each store sent its buyers not only to Boston and New York, but also to Europe where they traveled the continent for months at a time, (I know, because in the 1920's my grandfather was the dry goods buyer for Strawbridge & Clothier.
 Much later, I was a rug buyer for Woodward & Lothrop).

-For carpets, in the 19th century after the formation of the OCM, James Baker's firm in London was the American store's primary source for rugs.
-There were a few other rug sellers in America, but Charles Fritz, owner of Fritz and La Rue, dominated New York and Philadelphia.
-As mentioned earlier, the OCM took over Fritz and La Rue in 1912.
+In carpets, leading up the formation of the cartel-like OCM, James Baker's firm in London was the American store's primary source in the late 19th century.
+There were a few ascendant rug sellers in the U.S. but Charles Fritz, owner of Fritz and La Rue, dominated New York and Philadelphia.
+As mentioned earlier, the OCM took over Charles' company, Fritz and La Rue, in 1912.